lingtalfi/Models/DataTable/datatable.model.md

                             - link
                             - links

-                The rest of the array entries depend on the type.
-                Those remaining entries are described below in this document.
+                - data: depend on the type, see the "Rows special features" section below.

 - ric: array of row identifying columns (generally just contain the id column for dataTables which render data from a database)